 Siemens Sinumerik 840D Controls:

 If your machine has a Sinumerik 840D Control, it may be possible to share data to MachineMetrics through the machine's ethernet port.
 This type of integration requires installation and configuration of the OPC-UA Server option.
-Please contact support@machinemetrics if you have machines with the Siemens Sinumerik control interface.

 Certain Heidenhain machine models may be capable of sharing data with MachineMetrics through the machine's ethernet port.
 This type of integration requires Option 18 to be enabled on your machine.
 Please contact support@machinemetrics if you are interested in integrating your Heidenhain machine with MachineMetrics.